zhudear/HBLALS/README.md

 @inproceedings{Zhu22,
-author = {Guijing Zhu and Long Ma and Risheng Liu and Xin Fan}, title = {Bi-level Probabilistic Feature Learning for Deformable Image Registration}, booktitle = {Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence, {IJCAI} 2022}, year = {2022},
+author = {Guijing Zhu and Long Ma and Risheng Liu and Xin Fan}, title = {Hierarchical Bilevel Learning with Architecture and Loss Search for Hadamard-based Image Restoration}, booktitle = {Proceedings of International Joint Conference on Artificial Intelligence, {IJCAI} 2022}, year = {2022},
 }